Macrometacorp/docs/docs/cli/index.md

 ---
 sidebar_position: 1
-title: Command Line Interface
+title: Installing the GDN Command Line Interface
 ---

-Macrometa Command Line Interface (CLI) is a command line interface that enables developers to:
+The Macrometa GDN  Command Line Interface (CLI) is a command line interface that enables developers to:

 1. Deploy serverless microservices and functions.
 1. Script serverless workflows via GitHub.
 1. Easily learn commands with consistent verbs, nouns, and flags.

-You can use commands with the GDN Command Line Interface (CLI) to perform many of the same actions that you can perform in the GUI or API.
+This GDN Command Line Interface (CLI) provides various commands for performing many of the same actions you can perform in the GUI or API.

+Let's install the GDN CLI to get started using these various commands.

 ## Prerequisites